• Skip to primary navigation

 • Whisk the sauce ingredients to combine well.
 Adjust flavor if needed.

-• Toss the tofu cubes with corn starch and salt to coat.
+• Toss the tofu cubes with cornstarch and salt to coat.

 • Cook noodles according to package directions (reduce time by 1-2 minutes).
 Rinse with cold water and drain.
 Drizzle with oil.